OpenNebula/website/content/software/installation_process/manual_installation/front_end_installation.md

 {{< alert title="Note" color="success" >}}
 Make sure the TCP port 2616 is not blocked on your firewall.{{< /alert >}}

 Now you can try to log in through the Sunstone GUI and Provision GUI.
-To do so, point your browser to `http://<frontend_address>:2616/fireedge/sunstone` to access to Sunstone and point your browser to `http://<frontend_address>:2616/fireedge/provision` to access to Provision.
+To do so, point your browser to `http://<frontend_address>:2616/fireedge/sunstone` to access Sunstone and point your browser to `http://<frontend_address>:2616/fireedge/provision` to access Provision.
 You should get to the login page in both cases.
 The access user is `oneadmin` and initial (or customized) password is the one from the file `/var/lib/one/.one/one_auth` on your Front-end.

 ![sunstone_login](/images/sunstone-login.png)